 Before I was able to feel relieved at this, a tingling sensation spread over my skin and a strange light started creeping up on the corners of my vision.

 The last thing I heard was the twisted speech of Delirium.
 "Aww, it's already time?!"

 I woke with the tingling feeling in my brain I had come to associate with an oncoming headache.

 I did not come slowly to an aware state, as was my norm.
-Rather, it came crashing down on me, and I instantly knew that I was not on my bed, and if that strange dream/vision/meeting was real there was a possibility of not being in my house, in California or even being on planet Earth anymore.
+Rather, it came crashing down on me, and I instantly knew that I was not on my bed.
+If the strange meeting I had just experienced hadn't been just a dream then there was a possibility of not being in my house or even being on planet Earth anymore.

 I laid perfectly still and did not open my eyes, instead taking stock of my other senses.
 I was laying on something hard and cold, quite possibly the ground.
 It felt smooth, almost metallic.
-I heard what sounded like lots of fast moving machines off in the distance and voices echoing from the other direction, but not near enough to worry.
-Wherever I was smelt awful, like I was near a garbage dump that had been sitting in 110 degree heat.
+I heard what sounded like a lot of fast moving machines off in the distance and voices echoing from the other direction, but not near enough to worry.
+Wherever I was smelt awful, like I was near a garbage dump that had been sitting in in the summer heat.
 Deciding it was safe enough, I opened my eyes.

 I was not sure what I was expecting, but it was not that.

 I could not see a ceiling.